North Carolina GED and HiSET Requirements

-- You do not have to be a resident of North Carolina.
+- Resident: You do not have to be a resident of North Carolina.

-- Passing score: GED: 145 (minimum) in each subject, HiSET: 8 in each subtest, combined score of 45; minimum of 2 on the Language Arts, Writing essay.
+- Score: GED: 145 (minimum) in each subject.
+HiSET: 8 in each subtest, combined score of 45; minimum of 2 on the Language Arts, Writing essay.

 Online GED or HiSET Classes

 Online programs like GED Academy are available to help you get your GED fast and easy.

 That’s how many have successfully passed their high school equivalency test.
 So why wait?

 "At my age, it was difficult to enter the testing center and not feel ashamed by the younger folks’ stares.
 GED Academy prepared me to overcome that fear through preparation.
 Much of what I had forgotten in my youth came back to me as I studied for the GED exam.
 I re-learned things that I had forgotten I even knew, to begin with."